 Are OKX and Bybit safe for derivatives trading?

 Both offer derivatives, but retail derivatives are banned or restricted in many jurisdictions because leverage sharply increases risk — you can lose more than you expect, quickly.
-OKX holds a confirmed EU MiCA CASP authorisation in our research; Bybit's was unconfirmed.
+Both now hold confirmed EU MiCA CASP authorisation (OKX via Malta, Bybit via Austria); neither is FCA-authorised in the UK.
 Confirm what is legal for you and never trade products you do not fully understand.
 This is information, not financial advice.

 Related